-When we think about our beloved dogs, we often think of how happy-go-lucky they are.
-We tend to think of their best versions, tongues out while running and playing in the backyard and having a great time.
+When it comes to our beloved dogs, we often think of how happy-go-lucky they are.
+We tend to think of them at their best, tongues out while running and playing in the backyard and having a great time.

 So why do dogs get depressed?
 And how can you tell if your dog is suffering from depression?
 Here’s what you should know.

 Dr. Rachel Barrack of New York City’s Animal Acupuncture says, “Dogs experience a full range of emotions, ranging from happiness to sadness and even depression.
 Some of the signs of depression in dogs are very similar to symptoms exhibited by depressed people.”

 She also mentions, “Depression in dogs can usually be attributed to a major life change including moving to a new house, a new roommate (human or furry), loss of a companion (human or furry), major changes to their typical routine, and/or a traumatic event (such as injury), among other things.”

 Life changes aren’t the only cause of depression in dogs, however.
 Dr. Barrack goes on to explain, “Depression can also be due to an underlying medical condition.
 Should you suspect your dog be depressed, consult your veterinarian to help determine the underlying cause and what changes can be made to get your pup back to being their usual happy self.”